nbarikipoulos/poppy-robot-cli/docs/cli/index.md

   poppy query
   ```

-  Will display in a table the value of the registers for all motors.
+  displays in a table the value of the registers for all motors.

   ```shell
   ┌─────────────────────┬───────┬────────┬───────┬───────┬───────┬───────┐